roboav8r/ros_audition/README.md

-# hri_audition (ROS branch)
+# hri_audition (ROS1 branch)
 A repo for audition and auditory analysis software for my Ph.D. research in human-robot interaction and human-robot teaming.

+This repo currently includes progress towards a demo which can perform speaker recognition and sound scene recognition using monochannel audio.

-A lot of this will be application-specific, but if you have specific questions feel free to reach out to me.
+For questions, issues, and suggestions feel free to reach out to me or raise an issue/feature request!

-LAST UPDATED: May 2023
+LAST UPDATED: July 2023

-## Prerequisites
+# Prerequisites
 This assumes you are using Ubuntu 20.04 with ROS Noetic installed.

-### Package Dependencies
+## Package Dependencies
 Torch, torchaudio

-## Current hardware setup
+## Hardware setup
-Azure Kinect microphone array
+For the speaker recognition/sound scene classification demo, all you need is a monochannel webcam microphone.

-## Usage
+# Usage

-### One-time setup
+## One-time setup
 First, find the device you want to use for audition.
 At a terminal, `arecord -l`
 ```
 **** List of CAPTURE Hardware Devices ****